Glossary of PA Terms - X

 A pair of cardioid microphones at the same location, whose axes of optimal pick-up are positioned at an angle (typically between 90º and 135º).
 This arrangement is used for stereo recording or for live broadcast purposes (one microphone for the left side, and one for the right), not for PA applications.
 Also called the 'coincident microphone' technique, because sounds arrive at the two microphones at essentially the same time.
 See also A-B pair, Mid-side pair, ORTF, NOS (1) and Microphone technique.

 a pictorial comparison of stereo microphone techniques.

+There are no more definitions on this page.
 (The space below is to facilitate linking to the last few terms above.)

-This page last updated 18-May-2016.
+This page last updated 02-Jan-2020.